Pathways from a chiral superconductor to a composite Fermi liquid: The CFL-LFL transition

 We now focus our attention towards the critical point, when $m=0$ in Eq.~\eqref{eq:criticaltheory}.
 From inspection, we can see that the critical theory is scale invariant, and we expect it will be described by a conformal field theory (CFT).
 It was argued in \cite{barkeshli_prb_2014} that the transition is continuous.
 Specifically, one can show that at the critical point, the bosonic and fermionic parton sectors are essentially decoupled and the effective critical theory is that of a Fermi surface of $f$ coupled to gauge fluctuations.
 However, the bosonic sector will affect the low energy gauge fluctuations.
 Consequently, its effects will be reflected in corrections to the gauge field propagator.
 For completeness, we outline this construction in Appendix~\ref{app:decouple}.

-The field theory at the critical point is a Fermi liquid coupled to a gapless boson $\phi\equiv a_{\perp}$, the transverse component of the emergent gauge field.
+The field theory at the critical point is a Fermi liquid coupled to a gapless boson $\phi\equiv a_{\perp}$, the component of the emergent gauge field $a$ transverse to the Fermi surface.
 This field theoretic framework \cite{mross2010,metlitski2015a} is versatile enough to describe a variety of non-Fermi liquid phases and critical points.
 We will allow the fermion $f$ to have a flavor index $\alpha=1,\cdots, N$ (physically in the moir\'e systems under consideration, $N=1$).
 The Landau-damped fluctuations of $\phi(\omega,\vec{q})$ interact most strongly with $f_{\alpha}$ in the regions of the Fermi surface (FS) to which $\vec{q}$ is tangent.
-We therefore divide the FS into pairs of antipodal patches, labeled by an index $j$ with directions tangent and transverse to the FS as $x$ and $y$, respectively.
-Each patch has width $\Lambda_y\ll k_F$ and thickness $\Lambda_{x}\sim\Lambda_y^2k_F^{-1}\ll\Lambda_1$.
+We therefore divide the FS into pairs of antipodal patches, labeled by an index $j$ with directions transverse and tangent to the FS as $x$ and $y$, respectively.
+Each patch has width $\Lambda_y\ll k_F$ and thickness $\Lambda_{x}\sim\Lambda_y^2k_F^{-1}\ll\Lambda_y$.
 We divide $f_{\alpha}$ into patch fields,

 where we have chosen a representative FS momentum $\vec{k}_j$ for each patch pair $j$.
 We have also assumed in the above an inversion symmetric FS, so each patch pair is located at momenta $s\vec{k}_j=\pm \vec{k}_j$.
 While this assumption does not hold in the microscopic model, we do not expect it to affect our conclusions.
 The bosonic patch fields $\phi_j$ are defined to have momentum modes nearly tangent to the FS, with $q_y<\Lambda_y$ and $q_x<q_y\Lambda_yk_F^{-1}$.
 The total action is then a sum of the actions for each FS patch,